 It really ranges depending on the event and the music.
-We get lots of people in the creative industries – music, film, tech, advertising, TV -, also DJs, record producers and music lovers.
+We get lots of people in the creative industries – music, film, tech, advertising, TV – also DJs, record producers and music lovers.
 There’s also a number of people who maybe don’t have such a great interest in music but just enjoy the food and drink and the room, and it’s a nice backdrop to their evening.
-Then there’s the people who visit us from around the world having read about us on the press who want to hear the system, see the room and enjoy what we do.
+Then there’s the people who visit us from around the world having read about us in the press who want to hear the system, see the room and enjoy what we do.

 How important do you think community is to the Spiritland concept?

 It’s key to it.
 We’ve done something distinctive, it’s not for everyone, but the people who do like it respond to it in the way that we’d hoped, which is very passionately.
 It’s an ongoing conversation with people who come here and the people involved creatively.
 It’s creating a place for music lovers to come and express themselves creatively in a room that gives music a chance to breathe which may not happen in other venues.
 It’s a very friendly place and it’s not intimidating or too cool for school in anyway.

 Can you tell us more about the radio element of the business?

 There’s two elements to it.
 One is the radio studio, which is a big part of what we do.
 It’s run by some ex-BBC producers and engineers and is in use pretty much five days a week, but by all sorts of external companies like Spotify, the Guardian, Lloyds and Virgin.
 It’s a resource for us and a way for us to collaborate with different brands within the site without necessarily doing takeovers.